Supply chain talent of the future has been saved

 - 24 percent of respondents from manufacturing firms report they are currently using 3D printing in some form; another 21 percent expect they will do so within the next three years

-- More than 70 percent of executives said either that their companies currently use or expect to use 12 of 13 fast-evolving technical capabilities asked about in our survey; but, out of eight technical competencies asked about, only two were considered strengths by a majority of respondents
+- More than 70 percent of executives said either that their companies currently use or expect to use 12 of 13 fast-evolving technical capabilities asked about in the survey; but, out of eight technical competencies asked about, only two were considered strengths by a majority of respondents

 - Only 38 percent of all executives surveyed say they are extremely or very confident that their supply chain organization has the competencies it needs today

 - Only 43 percent of respondents considered their supply chain organization to be excellent or very good when it comes to “strategic thinking and problem solving”

 And yet, looking to the future, we find these executives somewhat more hopeful, with 44 percent believing their organizations will be able to put the required knowledge, skills, and abilities in place.
 Is that wishful thinking?
 Perhaps not.